cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Multimedia processing

 A common use case, and one of the earliest to crystallize, is the implementation of functions that execute some transformational process in response to a new file upload.
 For example, if an image is uploaded to an object storage service such as Amazon S3, that event triggers a function to create a thumbnail version of the image and store it back to another object storage bucket or Database-as-a-Service.
-This is an example of a fairly atomic, parallelizable compute task that runs infrequently and scales in response to demand.
+This is an example of an atomic, parallelizable compute task that runs infrequently and scales in response to demand.

 Examples include:

 * [Santander](https://www.google.com/url?q=https://www.slideshare.net/DanielKrook/optimize-existing-banking-applications-and-build-new-ones-faster-with-ibm-cloud-functions&sa=D&ust=1515189586080000&usg=AFQjCNHFOCjEEqR4s6ZzkCO3Wy0t79wfOw) built a proof of concept using serverless functions to process mobile check deposits using optical character recognition.
-This type of workload is quite variable, and processing demand on payday—once every two weeks—can be several times larger than the most idle time of the pay period.
+This type of workload is quite variable, and processing demand on payday—once every two weeks—can be several times larger than the idlest time of the pay period.

 * Categorizing a film automatically by [passing each video frame through an image recognition service](https://github.com/IBM-Bluemix/openwhisk-darkvisionapp) to extract actor, sentiment, and objects; or processing drone footage of a disaster area to estimate the extent of damage.